baotonglu/apex/README.md

 ## Acknowledgements

-Our implementation is based on the code [ALEX](https://github.com/microsoft/ALEX).
+Our implementation is based on the code of [ALEX](https://github.com/microsoft/ALEX).
 Longitudes dataset is open-sourced in ALEX's repo.